About time synchronisation

 The client software is also a lot more complex than you might expect.
 It must factor in communication delays and adjust the time in a way that does not upset all the other processes that run on the server.
 Luckily, all that complexity is hidden from you!

-By default, Ubuntu uses timedatectl/timesyncd to synchronise time, and they are available by default.
-See our guide If you would like to know how to configure timedatectl and timesyncd.
+By default, Ubuntu uses chrony to synchronise time, which is installed by default.
+See our guides, if you would like to know how to synchronise time with Chrony or use chrony to serve NTP.

-Users can also optionally use chrony to serve NTP.
+Users can optionally use timedatectl and timesyncd.

 How time synchronisation works

-About timesyncd
+About chrony

 About timedatectl